 Bonus Place: Florida

 I had to add Florida to this list.
 This is where I live now.
 We have a ton of retirees here.
 Florida is quite perhaps the number one place in America to retire to.
 You can live near the ocean, in the city, or in the country.
-There are beautiful beaches, lots of jobs, affordable housing, plenty of military bases and VA hospitals, great entertainment and NO state income tax.
+There are beautiful beaches, lots of jobs, affordable housing, plenty of military bases and VA hospitals, great entertainment, championship sports teams, and NO state income tax.
 Plus, the weather is out of this world.

 In conclusion, this is our list of the top 20 military friendly places to retire.
 I hope you will explore each of these cities and states to see if you can find something that best fits your needs.